Anthony Franciosa: Personal life

 "It took years of therapy and simply living through things to finally accept and enjoy myself.
 My wife Rita's influence has been profound in that process.
 Her family was a product of The Great Disaster — World War II.
 She emerged from the flames with a remarkable buoyancy.
 Each day she rises with an optimism, a serenity toward life that is certainly contagious.
 Does that sound romantic?
 If so, so be it."

 During his later years, Franciosa lived in the Brentwood neighborhood of Los Angeles.

+Death

-He died on January 19, 2006, aged 77 at UCLA Medical Center after suffering a massive stroke.
+Franciosa died on January 19, 2006, aged 77 at UCLA Medical Center after suffering a massive stroke.
 His death occurred five days after the death of his former wife, actress Shelley Winters.